thecristen/dotcom/README.md

 Run it by calling `pronto run` in the `mbta/dotcom` directory.
 If there is no output, that means it passed.

-### Javascript formatting
+### Javascript and Typescript formatting

 Our javascript is linted by eslint and formatted by prettier.
-At this time, only prettier formatting is enforced in CI.
-You can auto-format your javascript via `npm run format`, or set it up to autoformat on save in your editor of choice.
+At this time, only prettier formatting is enforced in CI for javascript.
+For Typescript, both eslint and prettier are enforced in CI.
+You can auto-format your javascript and Typescript via `npm run format`, or set it up to autoformat on save in your editor of choice.

+If you are using the Prettier plugin for Visual Studio Code, you will want to configure it to use the ignore file  in `apps/site/assets/.prettierignore`.

 ### Backstop Tests